14,99 €

 Produktbeschreibung

-Yellowstone National Park has been a longtime home to large predators, including the gray wolf.
+A clever and engaging story of the reintroduction of wolves to Yellowstone that is as entertaining as it is informative.
+Long before its establishment as a national park in 1872, Yellowstone was home to the gray wolf, as well as other large predators.
 But the relationship between human and wolf has always been a tense and complicated one.
-Due to predator control programs, by the mid-1900s, wolves had almost been entirely eliminated from the region.
-The removal of even one strand of an ecosystem's complex web can have a ripple effect, though.
+Predator control programs were developed and, by the mid-1900s, wolves had almost been entirely eliminated from the region and even the lower United States.
+However, the removal of even one strand of an ecosystem's complex web can have a devistating ripple effect.
 Using the structure of "The House that Jack Built," science writer Mary Kay Carson shows the interconnectedness of the wildlife that lives in a place and how the presence (or absence) of a single species can impact an ecosystem so that the physical landscape itself is altered.
-Back matter includes information about the wolves' reintroduction to the park.
+Engaging text and colorful detailed artwork make the natural science understandable and accessible to young readers.
+Back matter includes information on the Yellowstone region during the wolves' absence and after their reintroduction.

 Autorenporträt